The Sarah Jane Adventures

 The Temptation Of Sarah Jane Smith by Gareth Roberts, directed by Graeme Harper

-In August 1951, Eddie and Barbara Smith inexplicably left their infant daughter, Sarah Jane, by the side of the road and, moments later, perished in a traffic accident.
-In the present day, Sarah Jane discovers a time fissure leading back to her home town of Foxgrove in the summer of 1951.
-Despite her fears that she's falling into a trap, Sarah can't resist altering the course of events to save her parents' lives.
-In so doing, she succumbs to a plot by the Trickster to irrevocably alter the Earth's history.
+In August 1951, Eddie and Barbara Smith inexplicably left their infant daughter, Sarah Jane, by the side of the road.
+Moments later, they perished in a traffic accident.
+In the present day, Sarah Jane discovers a time fissure which leads back to her home town of Foxgrove in the summer of 1951.
+Although she suspects a trap, she and Luke travel back in time, where Sarah Jane finds herself unable to resist altering the course of events to save her parents' lives.
+In the process, she succumbs to a plot by the Trickster to corrupt history -- leaving Clyde and Rani to confront the Trickster's minion, the Graske, on a ruined Earth.

 Enemy Of The Bane